 Logan Square

-On our way to The Franklin Institute, we walked through Sister Cities Park and Logan Circle.
-Sister Cities Park is located on the east side of Logan Square in front of the Cathedral Basilica of Saints Peter and Paul.
-It is the perfect stop for young children.
 Here you will find the AMOR statue, Children’s Discovery Garden (with a boat pond in the summer/imagination playground in the winter and library in the park book cart), Sister Cities Fountain, and Logan Square Cafe.

 As a note, the LOVE statue in LOVE Park was under renovation during our visit and is scheduled to reopen to the public in late November 2017.

 It holds Logan Circle, a traffic circle on Benjamin Franklin Parkway, with the Swann Memorial Fountain in the center.
 Claire’s current favorite animal is the turtle and she was smitten with the fountain’s turtle sculpture.
-From here, you can see all the way down Benjamin Franklin Parkway to the Philadelphia Museum of Art.

 The Franklin Institute

 The Franklin Institute is located on the west side of Logan Square on North 20th Street.
 It was founded in 1824 by Samuel Vaughan Merrick and William H. Keating and is one of the oldest science education centers in the United States.
-The current museum and building opened to the public on January 1st, 1934 as a “Wonderland of Science.”
-It has continued to grow over the years to the 400,000 sq feet of exhibits, two auditoriums, and the Tuttleman IMAX Theater found today.

-The museum is open daily from 9:30 am to 5 pm (closed on Thanksgiving, 3 pm on Christmas Eve, Christmas, and New Years Day).
-Find current admission prices here.
+The museum is open daily from 9:30 am to 5 pm (closed on Thanksgiving, Christmas Eve, Christmas, and New Years Day).
 Check the daily schedule for special events and programs.
-There is a parking garage onsite (height limit 6’1″) and the museum is accessible via SEPTA and the Philly PHLASH.

 Inside the museum, you will find the Benjamin Franklin National Memorial in the rotunda.
-This 20 ft high and 30 ton marble statue was created by James Earle Fraser between 1906 and 1911.
-The rotunda is 82 ft in height, length, and width.
-It was designed by architect John T. Windrim and opened in 1938.
+This 20 foot high and 30 ton marble statue was created by James Earle Fraser between 1906 and 1911.

 Space Command

 Our first stop was Space Command (we entered through the first floor entrance to the right of the staircase since we had the stroller with us).
-Evan and Claire enjoyed building rovers, playing with the interactive games, and learning about all things space.

 The Train Factory

 The Train Factory includes a large 350-ton Baldwin steam locomotive that has been at the institute since September 22, 1933.
-A variety of displays are set up to show the science and technology that helps the trains run.

 The Franklin Air Show

-The Franklin Air Show focuses on the principles of aeronautics and stories from the earliest aviation pioneers.
 Evan particularly enjoyed the activities in this exhibit and being able to examine the interior workings of the planes.

 Your Brain

-In Your Brain, discover how the brain works at the cellular level and explore a multi-sensory street scene.
 The highlight for the kids was the two-story tall neural network climbing structure.
 As you walk through this area, foot steps trigger the lights and sound effects.

 Amazing Machine

-Evan’s favorite part of the museum was Amazing Machine.
-He was especially fascinated by the gears table.
 This is definitely the place for anyone interested in gears, linkages, cams, pulleys, and other parts that work together to power and control devices.

 The Giant Heart

-In The Giant Heart exhibit, we explored the inside of a heart (many many times) large enough for a 220 ft tall person.
-Other interactive activities in this area focus on the impact of exercise and a healthy lifestyle on the human body.
+In The Giant Heart exhibit, we explored the inside of a heart (many many times) large enough for a 220 foot tall person.

 Other current exhibits include Terracotta Warriors of the First Emperor, 3D Printing the Future, Virtual Reality at the Museum, Electricity, SportsZone, Changing Earth, Sir Isaac’s Loft, and the Observatory.

 We all enjoyed The Franklin Institute, but it is especially great for school-aged children.
 Some exhibits caught Claire’s attention, but Evan was particularly enthralled with the activities.
-Allow for at least 2 hours, but we could have easily spent all day here.

 Rodin Museum

-After The Franklin Institute, we walked up Benjamin Franklin Parkway towards the Philadelphia Museum of Art.
 We walked by the Rodin Museum (photo above, the largest collection of sculptor Auguste Rodin’s works outside of Paris) along the way.

 Philadelphia Museum of Art

-We didn’t have time to visit the inside of the Philadelphia Museum of Art, but Chad and the kids were able to run up the steps.
 Well Chad ran up once, then Evan wanted to join in which made Claire also want to go.
 So Chad got to run up a second time with Evan while holding Claire.

 Everything was within walking distance for most of the weekend, but we did take the Philly PHLASH once to go from the Philadelphia Museum of Art to Old City.
 It has service from 10 am to 6 pm daily during the summer and on weekends during the spring and fall.